 The 2020 through 2022 transmission capital investment estimates differ from the prior year disclosures, reflecting the OEB's decision on Hydro One Networks' 2020-2022 rate application.
 See section "Regulation" for further details on the OEB's decision.
-The 2020 through 2024 distribution capital investments estimates have also been updated to include capital investments for the Peterborough distribution business that was acquired by Hydro One on August 1, 2020.
-See section "Other Developments - Acquisition of Peterborough Distribution" for further details on the acquisition.
+The 2020 through 2024 distribution capital investments estimates have also been updated to include capital investments for the Peterborough Distribution and Orillia Power acquisitions in the third quarter of 2020.
+The Company is currently evaluating the impact of the delay in the in-service date of the East-West Tie transmission line that is being built by Nextbridge, and expects to file an update with the OEB in December 2020.
+See section "Other Developments" for information related to the acquisitions.
 The projections and the timing of the transmission and distribution expenditures in 2023 and 2024 are subject to approval by the OEB.